alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### id (required)

 The ID of the template.
-You can find this by signing into GOV.UK Notify and going to the __Templates__ page.
+Sign in to GOV.UK Notify and go to the __Templates__ page to find this.
+For example:

 ```ruby
 'f33517ff-2a88-4f6e-b855-c550268ce08a'